taran1sdev/htmlLinkParser/README.md

 href: /other-page | Text: A link to another page
 ```

-The application takes a html file as input and uses the x/net/html packacke to parse the html tree.
+The application takes a html file as input and uses the x/net/html package to parse the html tree.

 It performs a recursive depth-first-search to find all the ElementNodes that are anchor `<a>` tags.